dfds/dojo/workshops/basic-kafka-walkthrough/2/README.md

 ![](img/04.png)

-Run the project by executing the following command in your terminal emulator, at the project root directory(workshop/kafka/2/project)
+Run the project by executing the following command in your terminal emulator, at the project root directory(ded-dojo/workshops/basic-kafka-walkthrough/2)

-`dotnet run .`
+`docker-compose up --build`

 If everything is working as expected, the output should look a bit like how it is below:
 ![](img/05.png)